-Certificate Programs.
-For those who are seeking professional achievement or a new career direction but who are not interested in a traditional undergraduate or graduate degree-granting program, CAPE currently offers noncredit certificate programs in financial planning, nonprofit leadership, paralegal studies, graphic design and Web design.
 Students complete certificate programs by taking a series of classes over weeks or years, depending on the specialization and the student's schedule.
 Cohort and independent options are available, with some classes being offered online.
 Upon successful completion of the program, students receive a transcript and a certificate of completion from SMU.
-In the financial planning certificate program, students then have the option to test for national certification.